kleene-project/docs/reference/dockerfile.md

 container, i.e., `CMD` does nothing during the image build and is only used by containers.**

-Unlike the *shell* form, the *exec* form does not invoke a command shell.
+Since the *exec* form does not invoke a command shell, normal shell processing does not happen.
+For example,
-This means that normal shell processing does not happen.
-For example, `CMD [ "echo", "$HOME" ]` will not do variable substitution on `$HOME`.
+`CMD [ "echo", "$HOME" ]` will not do variable substitution on `$HOME`.
 If you want shell processing then either use the *shell* form or execute a shell directly, for example: `CMD [ "sh", "-c", "echo $HOME" ]`.
-When using the exec form and executing a shell directly, as in the case for the shell form, it is the shell that is doing the environment variable expansion, not Kleened.
+When using the exec form to execute a shell directly, it is the shell that is doing the environment variable expansion, not Kleened.

 > **Note**
 >